-All Vermont Advantage Student Loans require a cosigner who meets VSAC’s credit criteria.
+Every VSAC Student Loan requires a cosigner who meets VSAC’s credit criteria.

 VSAC is dedicated to offering a low cost loan option.
-Requiring a cosigner on the Vermont Advantage Student Loan allows us to offer low fixed interest rates.
+Requiring a cosigner on the VSAC Student Loan allows us to offer low fixed interest rates.

 If you don’t have a cosigner and still need a loan, ask your school’s financial aid office if they can recommend a lender who doesn’t require one.
-Loans without a cosigner requirement tend to have higher interest rates.
+Note, however, that loans without a cosigner requirement tend to have higher interest rates.

-If you're a cosigner, you're equally liable for the loan and expected to make payments, including any late or collection fees, if the student borrower is unable to pay on the Vermont Advantage Student loan.
+If you're a cosigner, you're equally liable for the loan and expected to make payments, including any late or collection fees, if the student borrower is unable to pay on the VSAC Student Loan.
 The cosigner is also required to sign all paperwork along with the student borrower.

 As a cosigner, you'll also receive billing statements and the loan(s) you cosigned will appear on your credit report.